olcf/olcf-user-docs/data/index.rst

 .. [#f4] Retention is not applicable as files will follow purge cycle.

 ..
-On Summit, Andes, and the DTNs, additional paths to the various project-centric work areas are available via the following symbolic links and/or environment variables:
+On Frontier, Andes, and the DTNs, additional paths to the various project-centric work areas are available via the following symbolic links and/or environment variables:

 .. - Member Work Directory:  ``/gpfs/alpine/scratch/[userid]/[projid]`` or ``$MEMBERWORK/[projid]``
 .. - Project Work Directory: ``/gpfs/alpine/proj-shared/[projid]`` or ``$PROJWORK/[projid]``